-Device based licensing and access control
+Why is device based licensing and access control important for license compliance?

 Certain vendors, like Microsoft, license their software (such as Microsoft Office, Project and Visio) on a per-device basis, rather than by user.
-This requires a license for every device which has the ability to access the application – even if they never do.
+This requires a license for every device that has the ability to access the application – even if they never do.

 A device can be anything from a PC, PDA, notebook, thin client, terminal, workstation or any digital electronic device.
 Normally, this isn’t a problem.
 But, if you have implemented a thin client environment such as a Citrix farm or Terminal Services, if not properly managed, it can cause costly license compliance problems.

 Access Control: Locking down at user level does not ensure compliance

 Many organizations assume that by locating down a software application, such as Microsoft Project, at a user level via group or software restriction policies, it will ensure licensing compliance.
 This is not correct.

 As a result, publishing an application to a restricted user group is not an effective approach to license compliance.
 This is because these users have the ability to access the application from any device, thus breaching the licensing agreement.

 If, for example, you have implemented a Citrix server farm to deliver application access to 1,000 devices in your organization and one user needs Microsoft Project, you will still need to buy 1,000 licenses to remain compliant.
 This is because that one user has the ability to access this application from all 1,000 devices within your organization.